railken/eloquent-mapper/README.md

 }
 ```

-The first method is used to simply have a list of all models.
+The method `models` must return a list of all models.
 You can even add models that are in your vendor folder, regardless of the logic you use, you only have to return an array.

 `Railken\EloquentMapper\Map` also has the mapping of relations and attributes based on the model, if you wish you can ovveride that functionality and write your own.
-[Check source](.src/Map.php)
+[Check source](src/Map.php)

 These methods are invoked only when you call the command `artisan mapper:generate` (see below) and the result will be cached in a file placed in `bootstrap/cache/map.php`.

 This means you can perform whatever logic you want to retrieve all models (e.g. scanning files), so don't worry about caching.

-Now it's time to register this class in any provider.
+Now it's time to register this class in any provider to override the default one.

 `app/Providers/AppServiceProvider.php`